 The character indulges in an endless series of one-night stands and impulsive sexual encounters.
 Consciously or unconsciously they use such promiscuous behavior as a substitute for a lack of parental love and affection (either actual or perceived).

 Looking for Love in All the Wrong Places differs from The Casanova in that the Casanova is a predator indulging his desires and sating himself with his conquests, while Looking For Love is desperately searching for someone who respects and cares for them.
-This does not mean that Looking For Love is necessarily clingy or "wimpy"; they can appear to be as manipulative and self-centered as The Casanova, and the two are sometimes confused for each other.
+This does not mean that Looking For Love is necessarily clingy or "wimpy"; they can appear to be as aggressive and self-centered as The Casanova, and the two can easily overlap.

 A variation on this trope is the unlucky variation of Single Woman Seeks Good Man; the character (nearly always a woman) who is permanently on the lookout for Mr. (or, more rarely, Ms.) Right.
 Whilst she might settle for Mr. Right Now if things are particularly bleak on that front, she'll go into every relationship convinced that "this is The One!" — however, unfortunately for her every relationship she engages in will result in hilarity ensuing as every single man she dates either turns out to be a Romantic False Lead, has some small imperfection or otherwise turns out to be a complete jerk, thus leaving her right back where she started.
 It's often a complete waste of time anyway, since a bit of close self-examination would probably reveal — much to her shock — that she's in love with The Hero anyway.

-See also Casanova Wannabe — the two character types complement each other and often overlap.
+See also Casanova Wannabe — the two character types complement each other.
 Compare Ladykiller in Love.

 Not to be confused withMaking Love in All the Wrong Places or the second Leisure Suit Larry game.
 Though if the character likes to have public sex, it may overlap.

 open/close all folders

 Anime and Manga